 Cast iron apple crisp is to die for!
 Tender cinnamon baked apples bubbling in your oven with a oat crumble on top makes the best breakfast or dessert!

 Have you ever baked in a cast iron pan before?
 If you love this method of cooking you’re going to fall in love with our cast iron apple crisp recipe!
-It’s probably our favorite dessert recipe ever.
+It’s probably our favorite dessert recipe ever. (originally published 6/20, affiliate links present)

-What can I make with a bunch of apples?
+What can I make with a bunch of apples

 - Instant Pot apple sauce is so much better than what you find in the jar.
+You can make applesauce spice cake with it too when done.

 - This smoked pork recipe